elamotte7/quarkus-mailer-mjml/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Components

+This module is using the following components:
+- cdi
+- mailer
+- qute
+- resteasy
+- resteasy-jackson
+- smallrye-context-propagation
+- smallrye-openapi
+- swagger-ui
+- vertx
+- mjml
+- lombok

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: